wrobstory/vincent/README.md

 Status
 ---------------
 This Readme represents the new Vincent syntax, which is gunning for an official release by the beginning of August (there are still a few features missing).
-If you prefer the old-style Vincent syntax as detailed below and in the current examples, [release 0.1.7](https://github.com/wrobstory/vincent/releases) is available.
+If you prefer the old-style Vincent syntax, [release 0.1.7](https://github.com/wrobstory/vincent/releases) is available.
 Additionally, until the release of 0.2, old Vincent features can be found in ```import vincent.legacy```

 Yes, map features will return.
 Soon.